oatzy/oatzy.github.io/_posts/2020-12-06-advent-of-code-2020-python-oneliners.md

 with a cheeky semi-colon to make two lines look like 1.

 The tricky bit here is that we need to initialise a set, and then update it in the loop.
-Eventually, I came up with a way of doing this as a legit one-liner
+Eventually, I thought of a way of doing this as a legit one-liner

 ```python
 print((lambda seen: next(i for i in (x * (2020 - x) if (2020 - x) in seen else seen.add(x) for x in map(int, open("day01.txt"))) if i is not None))(set()))